Levi Ying

-Levi Ying (營志宏; 1949–2013) was a Taiwanese politician.
+Levi Ying (營志宏; 1949 – 29 April 2013) was a Taiwanese politician and legal scholar.
 He was a member of the National Assembly before serving on the Legislative Yuan from 1999 to 2002.
 Ying relinquished American citizenship to seek political office in Taiwan, and regained American citizenship before his death in 2013.

 Early life and legal career

 Ying was born in Taipei, Taiwan in 1949.
-He received a bachelor's degree in political science from National Taiwan University and obtained a master's degree in East Asian studies from National Chengchi University.
-Ying then moved to the United States, and earned a SJD from Whittier Law School in California, setting up a law practice there prior to launching a political career in his native Taiwan.
+He received a bachelor's degree in political science from National Taiwan University and earned a master's degree in East Asian studies from National Chengchi University.
+Ying then moved to the United States, and earned a Doctor of Juridical Science (S.J.D.) from Whittier Law School in California, setting up a law practice there prior to launching a political career in his native Taiwan.

 Political career

 Ying served in the National Assembly as a member of the Kuomintang.
 He renounced U.S. citizenship to take up the position.
 He was elected to the Legislative Yuan in 1998 as a New Party politician, and lost reelection in 2001, as all New Party legislative incumbents failed to retain their legislative seats.